vimc/montagu-config/README.md

 After deploying both Montagu AND OrderlyWeb, you may need to copy the data viz tools into place.
 This can be done with `./scripts/copy-vis-tool.sh`.

+# Automatic certificate renewal

+If automatic certificates are enabled, you should run the `renew-certificate` the first time you deploy montagu to get the initial certificate.

+    montagu renew-certificate <path>

+This command will need to be run periodically to ensure the certificate stays up-to-date.
+This is done by installing a systemd timer, using the provided `install-timer.sh` script.

+    ./scripts/install-timer.sh <path>

 # Backup and restore